playfulprogramming/playfulprogramming/content/crutchcorn/posts/react-consistent-by-design/index.md

 }
 ---

-I've often heard qualms from the broader developer community lamenting the perceived shift in React towards the backend.

-But here's the thing; React isn't a frontend framework, it's a web framework.
-While this distinction might seem narrow, the impact of it enables a shift in how your mental model of React that explains many of their design systems from day one.

-> **Semantics:**
->
-> Many, including the React team themselves, call React a "library".
-While there's validity there, I gesture towards the ever expanding set of primitives - which now include data fetching and error handling - as evidence for my usage of the term "framework".

-Moreover, I'd argue that **React has been aiming in this direction for many many years and its "movement towards the backend" has been a natural evolution of patterns established from day one of the framework.** In fact, I'd go even further and say that: **React today has had an incredibly consistent set of architectural designs, spanning from the server-side to the client-side.**
+Even since its inception, React has had a bumpy road in regards to its public perception.
+In its earliest days, JSX was found to be confusing and breaking well-established "best practices".
+In the era of Hooks, some found its design decisions limiting compared to class components.
+And of course there's been pushback from many about React's newfound attention to the backend.

+Consistently, the React team has faced feedback that their goalposts have "shifted".

+But I'm here to counteract this argument.
+Over my time with the framework, I've found that the React team — while not infallible — has been remarkably consistent with their objectives and stated paths forward.

+I'd go so far as to say that **all features in modern React stem from the same consistent blueprint laid out from day one**.

-In this article, we'll explore the concepts React has introduced along the way and potentially build out a new mental model for the framework as we go.
+To present my case, we'll explore the concepts React has introduced along the way and potentially build out a new mental model for the framework as we go.

 While things may get fairly technical, I'll make sure to keep things relatively beginner-friendly and even leverage visuals as much as possible.
 Let's dive in.